jacotri77/iron_worker_node_twitter_bot/readme.md

 https://cloud.docker.com/

-<h2>***Note: you can also create a repo through the terminal***</h2>
+<h4>***Note: you can also create a repo through the terminal***</h4>

 <h3>1.
 Package your Worker</h3><br>

 Let’s package it up inside a Docker image and upload it to a Docker Registry.
-Copy the Dockerfile from appropriate directory (depending on used programming language) of this repository and modify the ENTRYPOINT line to run your script.
+Copy the Dockerfile from appropriate directory (depending on used programming language) of this <a href="https://github.com/iron-io/dockerworker">repository</a> and modify the ENTRYPOINT line to run your script.
 Build your docker image:
 `docker build -t USERNAME/IMAGENAME:TAG .`

 You should see the following output in your terminal